jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 having a less of a effect (i.e. the fewer overall reads sequenced due to the low biomass nature of controls meaning fewer true low-level contaminants taxa are removed because the overall number of reads is low).
 Across all the well supported bootstrap values.
-Most anthropoid core microbiome assignments are reduced due to being assigned to a control combination.
+Most hominid/_Alouatta_ core microbiome assignments are reduced due to being assigned to a control combination.
 In particular, _Streptococus_ and _Actinomyces_ sees the largest drops, however these are highly diverse genera and therefore non-oral species under these genera are